-Ama-Dablam is a small snowcapped and great challenging peak of 6812m/ 22329ft in Everest region Himalaya’s range of Nepal and Ama Dablam Expedition is one of the most challenging Expeditions in entire Khumbu region.
+Ama Dablam Expedition is the best expedition in a small snowcapped and great challenging peak of 6812m/ 22329ft in Everest region Himalaya’s range of Nepal and This Expedition is one of the most challenging Expeditions in entire Khumbu region.
 An Expedition usually is completed in less than four weeks and the entire expedition is of 30 days longs.

 Travel Style: Very Active

 Difficulty Level: Hard

 Max.
 Altitude: 6812m

 Ama Dablam means ‘Mother’s Necklace’ in Sherpa language.
 When we see from a distance, the mountain looks like a mother protecting her child.
 The view from Thyanboche is worth of a million dollars.

 Popularly known as the ‘Matterhorn of the Himalaya’ the overwhelming, ice-coated granite pyramid of Ama Dablam (6,856m/22,494ft) dominates the sky above the trekker’s trail to the Everest Base Camp.
 The 30-day Ama Dablam Expedition begins in Kathmandu with sightseeing of the UNESCO World Heritage Sites.
 Next, we fly to Lukla and begin trekking.
 We trek in the beautiful Everest trail before beginning our summit of Ama Dablam.